LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/GettingStarted.md

 ### Provision connector in the Bot Connector dashboard

-To access the Bot Connector dashboard, contact your Account Manager to enable the Automation Area in LiveEngage for your account.
+To access the Bot Connector dashboard, contact your Account Manager to enable the Bot Connectors in LiveEngage for your account.

 Upon logging in to LiveEngage, you will see the Automation Tab: